Alexander M. Merritt

 Welcome to my personal homepage.

-The work I enjoy lies within operating systems and systems software.
+The work I enjoy lies within operating systems and systems software, both within engineering and applied research.
 I am driven to understand and improve the intersection of these layers, allowing applications to best exploit platforms.
-Specific areas of interest to me include concurrent data structures, the adoption of safe programming methods (e.g., languages such as Rust, or formal methods), virtualization, and new architectures.
+I love working in new domains, and am excited to pursue opportunities involving machine learning, security, new hardware, and new languages (e.g. Rust).

-Previously, I had multiple roles at Intel, lastly as a Software Engineer in the open-source technology center, within the virtualization team.
+Prior to that, I had multiple roles at Intel, lastly as a Software Engineer in the open-source technology center, within the virtualization team.
 My work encompased hypervisors, the enabling of Intel x86 features, and lots of hacking.
-Prior to that, I was a Research Scientist in a "path finding" team (aka research outside of Intel Labs) in the Autonomous Driving Group, where I pursued enhancements to mixed-criticality systems.
+During my first role at Intel, I was a Research Scientist in a "path finding" team (aka research outside of Intel Labs) in the Autonomous Driving Group, where I pursued enhancements to mixed-criticality systems.

 My CV can be made available upon request.